sidwellr/schotter/schotter2.md

 }
 ```

+Try running the program now.
+It starts out looking the same, but we can increase or decrease the displacement using the up and down arrows, and increase or decrease the rotation using the right and left arrows.
+The result still has randomness, but we have some control over the appearance.

 We should make one more change: We don't currently keep any information about the states of the squares between iterations.
 This is fine since we regenerate the squares from scratch on each iteration.
 But the Nannou App paradigm supports keeping state information in the model, and doing this will make it easier to make future changes, especially adding animation.
-The initial state is created in the model() function along with other setup, and on each iteration the update() function is called to update the state before calling the view() function to display it.
+We'll need to create the initial state in the model() function along with other setup.
+Then, on each iteration the update() function is called to update the state before calling the view() function to display it.

 The first thing we need to do is create a struct to hold information about individual squares.
 Since Schotter means "gravel", we'll call this struct Stone, and we'll include a new() function for it: